egarbarino/safari_gke_2/lesson_2/README.md

 ## 2.4 Segregating Workloads Using Namespaces

-Namespaces are a universal concept in Kubernetes and not the exclusivity of Pods, but it is convenient to learn about them in the context of Pods because, ultimately, all workloads in Kubernetes are housed in Pods and all Pods live in a namespace.
+Namespaces are a universal concept in Kubernetes and not the exclusivity of Pods, but it is convenient to learn about them in the context of Pods, because, ultimately, all workloads in Kubernetes are housed in Pods and all Pods live in a namespace.

 ## Segregating Workloads Using Namespaces

 Namespaces is the mechanism that Kubernetes uses to segregate resources by a user-defined criteria.
 For example, namespaces can isolate development life cycle environments such as development, testing, staging, and production.

-They can also help group related resources, without necessarily intending to establish a Chinese wall; for example, a namespace may be used to group together “product catalogue” components, whereas other for “order fulfilment” ones.
+They can also help group related resources, without necessarily intending to establish a Chinese wall; for example, a namespace may be used to separate front-end services from backend services.

-Let's look at namespaces in a rather empirical manner.
+Let's switch to the command line again....

 ### (Start Share) Google Cloud Shell